CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_oop.md

 ![alt text](https://media.geeksforgeeks.org/wp-content/uploads/methods-in-java.png "method")

 #### Could we access a static variable (or method) from a non-static method?
 Why?
+Yes, a non-static method can access a static variable or call a static method in Java.
+There is no problem with that because of static members i.e. both static variable and static methods belongs to a class and can be called from anywhere, depending upon their access modifier.

+**The opposite is not exact:** you can access static members from non-static context, but you cannot access a non-static variable or method from a static method in Java.

 #### Could we access a non-static variable (or method) from a static method?
 Why?
 #### How many instances you have of a static variable of a given class?
+Java Language Specification states the following:

+If a field is declared static, there exists exactly one incarnation of the field, no matter how many instances (possibly zero) of the class may eventually be created.
+A static field, sometimes called a class variable, is incarnated when the class is initialized.

 #### Why is it not a good practice to write a lot of static methods?
+One reason that static methods aren't very OO is that interfaces and abstract classes only define non-static methods.
+Static methods thus don't fit very well into inheritance.
+Static methods do not have access to "super", which means that static methods cannot be overridden in any real sense.
+Actually, they can't be overridden at all, only hidden.

 #### What are the features of static attributes and static methods of a class?
 What are the benefits, when to use them?
 #### What is the ‘this’ reference?
 ‘this’ is a reference variable that refers to the current object.
 Within an instance method or a constructor, 'this' is a reference to the current object — the object whose method or constructor is being called.
 You can refer to any member of the current object from within an instance method or a constructor by using 'this'.